Fin-tastic DIY Toddler Fishing Game: Craft + Science Experiment

 This is the best of both worlds and what we will do next when my kids get tired of “fishing” by just putting a big stick in the water!

-This whole toddler fishing game experience is a jackpot of learning opportunities and fun!
+This whole toddler fishing game experience is a jackpot of fun and by being a magnet fishing game lots of learning opportunities happen naturally too!
 So much pretend play fun, learning and developmental opportunities for hand-eye coordination and motor skills!

 Your little one will just see an awesome toddler fishing game and have a lot of fun, but from a mom’s perspective this simple, budget-friendly toddler activity checks so many boxes of the things we try to include in a day!